DieseKartoffel/Athos-Code-Generator/README.md

 ### Run Locally

 To run the Code Generator tool locally, simply download the project files and open the index.html with your favorite web browser.
+It will still rely on an internet connection though.

 ### Hosting this project yourself